Alen Halilović: International career

 Halilović was eligible to play for Croatia or Bosnia and Herzegovina on international level, opting for the former and representing them at various youth levels.
 In March 2013, he was a member of Croatia U17 that qualified for the European Under-17 Championship in Slovakia.
 On 10 June 2013, Halilović made his debut for the senior team against Portugal in a friendly match as a 50th-minute substitute for Ivan Strinić.
 At age 16, he became the youngest debutant in the history of Croatia.

 In 2016, ahead of Euro 2016, Halilović was left out of the 23-man squad for the tournament, reportedly taking it personally.
 He did not make an appearance for the national team until June 2019, when he played 30 minutes in a friendly against Tunisia.
 Later that month, he captained Croatia at Under-21 Euro 2019.
 After a heavy 4–1 loss to Romania, he was left on the bench for the remaining matches against France and England, as Croatia failed to qualify for the knockout stage.

 Personal life

-His father, Sejad Halilović, is a former Bosnian and Croatian international who also played for Dinamo Zagreb.
+His father, Sejad Halilović, is a former Bosnian international who also played for Dinamo Zagreb.
 The entire family relocated to Spain when he was signed by FC Barcelona, with his two younger brothers, Dino and Damir, also being signed to play for one of the club's youth teams.
 He is a supporter of Bosnian club FK Sarajevo.